Denoising Diffused Embeddings: a Generative Approach for Hypergraphs: Introduction

 \subsection{Related work}

-With the rise of hypergraph data in the big data era, the modeling and analysis of hypergraph structures have garnered significant attention. \cite{ke2019community} highlighted that previous approaches projecting hypergraphs onto weighted graphs \citep{ghoshdastidar2015provable,kumar1812hypergraph,lee2020robust} often lead to information loss, yielding suboptimal community detection results.
+With the rise of hypergraph data in the big data era, the modeling and analysis of hypergraph structures have garnered significant attention. \cite{ke2019community} highlighted that previous approaches projecting hypergraphs onto weighted graphs \citep{ghoshdastidar2015provable,kumar1812hypergraph,lee2020robust} often lead to information loss, yielding suboptimal community detection results. \cite{jo2021edge} proposed a dual hypergraph transformation that connects graph edges to hypergraph nodes and applied message-passing techniques \citep{gilmer2017neural} for edge representation learning in graphs.
 With regard to direct modeling of hypergraphs, \cite{ke2019community} generalized the hypergraph planted partition model in \cite{ghoshdastidar2017consistency} and proposed a tensor-based algorithm for community detection. \cite{yuan2023high} and \cite{zhen2023community} modeled hypergraphs in latent spaces, and \cite{yuan2022testing} studied statistical inference for hypergraph objectives.
 Despite this progress, these methods heavily rely on uniform restrictions of hyperlink orders and cannot handle the multiplicity of hyperlinks, i.e., multiple occurrences of the same hyperlink within a hypergraph.
 To overcome these limitations, \cite{wu2024general} proposed a latent embedding framework that supports varying hyperlink orders and repeated hyperlinks.
-This approach allows for individual embeddings for both nodes and hyperlinks in the hypergraph, aligning well with the framework presented in this paper.
-While the modeling of observed hypergraphs has been extensively explored, the generation of new hypergraphs from an observed one, i.e., developing generative models for hypergraphs, remains underexplored.
-In light of the growing demand for generating hyperlinks with high fidelity, this work aims to address this critical gap.
+This approach allows individual embeddings for both nodes and hyperlinks in the hypergraph, aligning well with the framework presented in this paper.
+While many areas of hypergraph analysis have been extensively studied, efficient and interpretable generative models for producing synthetic hyperlinks remain underexplored.